The Lobster

 I’m a monster, he thought, awash with guilt but unable to articulate it.

-Steven blinked.
-He was drunk.
+Steven blinked: he was drunk.

-Langostius continued: “What compelled me to come here tonight—to you, Steven—is just that.
+Langostius continued.
+“What impelled me to come here tonight—to you, Steven—is just that.
 Death, a condition as lobster as human.”
 Here, he paused.
-“You understand what I’m saying, do you not?”
-Steven shrugged; Langostius finished, “It’s my time; I’m dying, Steven.”
+“You do understand what I’m getting at, do you not?”

-The weight of this disclosure hung between them, as if the air had thickened to gravy and he were a biscuit, absorbing it.
-Steven could think of no appropriate response; the lobster condition was unbeknownst to him.
-But if he had learned anything from his ex-girlfriend, it was this: there was always occasion for intimacy.
-All the regret in the world meant nothing if he did nothing to convey it.
+The weight of the disclosure hung between them, as if the air had thickened to gravy and Steven were a biscuit, absorbing it.
+He could conjure no relevant response, for the lobster condition was unbeknownst to him.

-But emotional intimacy was not Steven’s forte, and so he did the first thing to occur to him, which was extend his right thumb and index finger and stroke Langostius along his abdomen, tentatively, and then, as the crustacean succumbed to his tender touch, with gusto, until he snapped his claws: he had finished.
+If he had gathered anything from his failed relationship, it was the power of intimacy.
+All the regret in the world meant nothing, if he did nothing to convey it.
+But emotional intimacy was not Steven’s forte, and so he did what first occurred to him, which was to extend his thumb and index finger and stroke Langostius along his abdomen—at first tentatively, and then, as the crustacean succumbed to his tender touch, with gusto—until he snapped his claws.

-“Langostius . . .
-I think you have the wrong idea.”
+“Langostius… you have the wrong idea.”

 The lobster considered him, then laughed.
-“How your wit enchants me!
+“Ah, how your wit enchants me!
 The wrong idea—preposterous!
-How could I, when all my life I have guarded my virtue, to bestow it unto my beloved?”
+How now, when all my life I have guarded my virtue, to bestow unto my beloved?”

+Steven stared blankly.
 “You’re a virgin?”

 “I am,” he lied.